Symplectic structure perturbations and continuity of symplectic invariants: Proofs of Theorem and Theorem

-for some $\kappa(s)$ such that $\omega_1$ is sufficiently larger than $\omega_0$.
-Note that since we are on symplectic surface and by the definition of $\alpha$, there is no problem to rescale $\alpha$ to be arbitrary large so that $\omega_s$ is still symplectic.
-Then in $(\Sigma, \omega_1)$, $U$ can be viewed as a disjoint union of topological balls with total area smaller than half of the total area of $\Sigma$.
+where $s \in [0,1]$.
+Take $\lambda$ sufficient large such that, on $(\Sigma, \omega_1)$, $U$ can be viewed as a disjoint union of topological balls with total area sufficiently smaller than the total area of $\Sigma$.
 Then it is displaceable.
-By well-known energy-capacity inequality,
+By an energy-capacity inequality, say Corollary 3.3 in \cite{Ush10},